solisoares/therapy-aid-tool/README.md

       > :zap: YouTube-like timeline of interactions

     * Reduce time for analysis of a whole video. <br>
-      > :zap: In our test set we got an analysis time reduction from 9% to 90%. <br>
+      > :zap: In this test set we got an analysis time reduction from 9% to 90%. <br>
       > :zap: It means that a 60min therapy session can be converted to a 54min to 6min of manual analysis. <br>
       > :zap: This can be achieved by balancing Precision x Recall through the changing of internal configurations. <br>